amacdexp/DH_AWS_SETUP/README.md

 # SAP Data Hub installation Steps on AWS
-Example instllation steps for install Data Hub 2.4 on AWS
+Example installation steps for Data Hub 2.4 on AWS

 For official links to install documentation see: https://launchpad.support.sap.com/#/notes/2686169